Macioa/ImmutableStuff/composabilty.md

 I don't know of any language or framework that offers guaranteed high composability out of the box.
 Nearly all development tooling makes some attempt to achieve this type of system.
 The systems that rank the highest in this regard tend to combine system tooling with idioms or guidelines.

 Most techniques for highly composable systems center heavily on building small, focused, atomic units.
 This is a recurring concept in many forms of system design.
 In software, author [Bob Martin](https://en.wikipedia.org/wiki/Robert_C._Martin) has coined this as the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
 It is also commonly referred to as [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
 By isolating or [decoupling](https://en.wikipedia.org/wiki/Loose_coupling) the unique tasks a function performs, we improve its [apparent determinism](https://github.com/Macioa/ImmutableStuff/blob/main/determinism.md) and reduce the likelihood of [side-effects](<https://en.wikipedia.org/wiki/Side_effect_(computer_science)>).
-As a bonus, with the right design patterns, we can gain composability — we make it easy to rearrange or recompose software at both microscopic and macroscopic levels.
+As a bonus, with the right design patterns, we can gain composability — we make it easy to rearrange at both microscopic and macroscopic levels.

 Computer Scientist, [Barbara Liskov](https://en.wikipedia.org/wiki/Barbara_Liskov), provides a formal method to validate this "[behavioral correctness](https://en.wikipedia.org/wiki/Behavioral_subtyping)" with the [Liskov Substitution Principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle).
 In short, we design subtypes so they can fully replace their parent types without altering the program’s "correct" behavior.